 Holiday Home Availability Information in Scottsdale

 The graph shows the weekly availability rate in Scottsdale for the next twelve months.
-It is harder to find an accommodation during a week of February (16/02 - 23/02), as 66% of the rentals are booked.
-More accommodations are available in a week of April (27/04 - 04/05) as the booking rate is only 17%.
+It is harder to find accommodation during the week of March (09/03 - 16/03), as 74% of the rentals are booked.
+More properties are available during one week of May (25/05 - 01/06), when the booking rate is only 15%.

 The Weather in Scottsdale

-The above is a climate diagram for Scottsdale.
-During June, maximum temperatures go up to more than 39° However, temperatures can go lower than 5° in Scottsdale in January.
-The rainiest month is June while the driest month is May.
+Above is a climate diagram for Scottsdale.
+During June, maximum temperatures climb above 39°.
+However, temperatures can go lower than 5° in Scottsdale in January.
+The rainiest month is June, while the driest month is May.

 Book a Scottsdale holiday letting in the heart of the Sonoran Desert